Skip to main content

 Understanding IDCW payout option

-The IDCW payout option in mutual funds is a way for investors to receive periodic income.
-When you choose this option, the mutual fund pays out IDCWs to you whenever it makes a profit.
+The IDCW payout option in mutual funds schemes is a way for investors to potentially receive periodic income.
+When you choose this option, the mutual fund pays out its distributable surplus to you at intervals.
 These IDCWs can be paid out monthly, quarterly, or annually.
-The amount of IDCW depends on the profits made by the mutual fund and extent of distributable surplus available.
+However, the payout is not guaranteed, and the amount depends on the extent of distributable surplus available and is paid out at the discretion of the fund house.

-When you invest in a mutual fund with a IDCW payout option, you receive cash IDCWs that you can use or reinvest.
-This is different from the growth option, where the profits are reinvested in the fund, increasing the value of your investment over time.
+When opt for IDCW, you can choose between IDCW payout and IDCW reinvestment.
+Under the payout option, you receive the IDCW payments as cash.
+Under the reinvestment option, the IDCW payments are used to purchase fresh units in the scheme..
+This is different from the growth option, where the profits remain in the fund, increasing the value of your investment over time.

 Analysing the suitability for young investors